-The issue is not as obvious with a standard drawing pencil.
-The lead will broaden as it becomes blunter with use.
-It’s up to you to assess the level of wear and judge when it’s appropriate to resharpen the point.
+The issue is not as clear-cut with a standard drawing pencil.
+The lead will broaden as, with use, it becomes blunter.
+It’s up to you and your level of skill to judge when it’s appropriate to resharpen the pencil point.

-Don’t use a graphite stump as a shortcut, not to draw realistic shadows, they’re far too coarse and clumsy.
+Don’t use a solid graphite stump as a shortcut, not to draw realistic shadows, they’re far too coarse and clumsy.

 How to Hold a Drawing Pencil Properly For Shading

 Holding a pencil with a light touch is much easier if you hold the pencil at a very shallow angle beneath your palm.
-The idea is to maintain a consistent angle without much pressure for as long as possible.
+The idea is to maintain a consistent angle without using much pressure for as long as possible.

 Top Tip: Try moving your arm back and forth from your elbow in a sweeping motion.
 It’s easier to draw longer and more accurate hatching lines.

-If you want precision, draw from the wrist.
+If you want movement, draw from the arm, if you want precision, draw from the wrist.

 How to Draw Shadow Edges Realistically

-The edge of the shadow will differ according to the strength of the light, the distance the shadow is cast from the object, and the angle it is viewed.
+The edge of the shadow cast will differ according to the strength and direction of the light, the distance the shadow is cast from the object, and the angle it is viewed.

-The edge is always diffused to a greater or lesser extent.
-Very sharp linear edges tend to look wrong.
+A shadow’s edge is always diffused to a greater or lesser extent.
+Very sharp edges tend to look wrong.

-I taper the shading at the edge of the shadow.
-I might do that by using the side of the pencil lead to make the edge less distinct and grainier or I might rub out the edge with a kneadable eraser.
+I don’t want contour lines so I taper the shading at the edges of the shadows.
+I might do that by using the side of the pencil lead to make the edge less distinct and grainier or I might erase the edge with a kneadable eraser.

-Softer edges can be shaded out using a progressively lighter touch until the tone disappears.
-If you don’t want to retain the grain, or you draw on a smooth paper surface, you can soften the edges with a cotton bud.
+Softer edges can be shaded out using a progressively lighter touch.
+If you don’t want to retain the paper grain, or you draw on a smooth paper surface, you can soften the edges with a cotton bud or blender.

 How to Draw Realistic Depth in the Shadow

-Over the years I’ve come to realize that a shadow, cast over a flat surface, looks more authentic if the core is lighter than the outer rim.
+Over the years I’ve come to realize that shadows, cast over a flat surface, look more authentic if the core shadows are lighter than the outer rim.

 This sister post teaches you: How to Create Depth in Your Drawing